RevolverWN/semi-NAT/README.md

 and the model predicts the loss of the second segment, and so on.

+# Problem
+1 In the case that the performance of NAT is already close to that of AT, the innovation and application value of semi-autoregressive are almost meaningless.

+2 At present, there have been articles that have done semi-autoregression.
+Although the implementation method is not exactly the same, it further loses the innovation of the idea.

+# Usage
 How to preprocess corpus, train model and inference, please refer to NATbase repository.